okhaled9/Nawy-task/README.md

 - The apartment grid layout dynamically adjusts its column count based on screen width
   - For best demonstration of the responsive grid, create at least 5 apartment records and try resizing your browser window

-The application will be accessible at `http://localhost:3000` after the Docker containers are up and running.

-And the backend is also exposed at `http://localhost:8000`.

 ## Future Features

 The following features are planned for future releases: